Geoffrey Kabat’s ties to tobacco and chemical industry groups

 Both Genetic Literacy Project and ACSH partnered with Monsanto on a public relations campaign to attempt to discredit the International Agency for Research on Cancer (IARC) for its report that glyphosate, the main ingredient in Monsanto’s Roundup herbicide, is a probable human carcinogen.
 According to documents released via litigation:

-These groups used similar messaging to attack the IARC cancer researchers as “scientific frauds” and “anti-chemical enviros ” who “lied” and “conspired to misrepresent ” the science on glyphosate.
-They cited Dr. Kabat as a key source for claims that IARC is “discredited” and “only enviro-fanatics ” pay attention to reports on cancer hazard.
-Dr. Kabat has written that “there are literally no more studies we can do to show glyphosate is safe,” based on an interview with an anonymous expert.
+These groups used similar messaging to attack the IARC cancer researchers as “scientific frauds” and “anti-chemical enviros” who “lied” and “conspired to misrepresent” the science on glyphosate.
+They cited Dr. Kabat as a key source for claims that IARC is “discredited” and “only enviro-fanatics” pay attention to reports on cancer hazard.
+Dr. Kabat has written that “there are literally no more studies we can do to show glyphosate is safe”; he based the claim on an interview with an anonymous expert.

 Attacking scientists who raise cancer concerns

-Another example of how Dr. Kabat aids the Monsanto-connected groups can be found in his efforts to discredit a different group of scientists who raised cancer concerns about glyphosate in a February 2019 meta-analysis.
-The meta-analysis, co-authored by three scientists who were tapped by EPA to serve on an expert scientific advisory committee on glyphosate, reported “compelling links” between exposures to glyphosate-based herbicides and increased risk of non-Hodgkin lymphoma.
+Another example of how Dr. Kabat aids Monsanto-connected PR groups can be found in his efforts to discredit not only the IARC scientists, but also another group of independent scientists who raised cancer concerns about glyphosate.
+A February 2019 meta-analysis, co-authored by three scientists tapped by EPA to serve on an expert scientific advisory committee on glyphosate, reported “compelling links” between exposures to glyphosate-based herbicides and increased risk of non-Hodgkin lymphoma.

 Dr. Kabat’s deleted Forbes article can still be read on Science 2.0, a website run by the former director of ACSH, and a version appears on Genetic Literacy Project.
 GLP Executive Director Jon Entine promoted Dr. Kabat’s article along with suggestions that the scientists may have committed “deliberate fraud.”